 Newham College is based across two key sites in East London, East Ham and Stratford, providing training and education for over 13,000 students.
 As a Training Quality Standard Award Winner, Newham College have been recognised for their expert teaching skills and employer connections.

-South Thames College Group is located south of London and formed by three colleges: Carshalton College, Kingston College, Merton College and South Thames College.
+South Thames College Group is located south of London and formed by four colleges: Carshalton College, Kingston College, Merton College and South Thames College.
 Over 21,000 students are enrolled, with a large number of vocational and apprenticeship opportunities in partnership with regional employers.

 United College Group is formed by the Central London College of North West London and the City of Westminster College, creating an ambitious college group.
 They have a wide range of qualifications at Further and Higher Education levels, which offer around 250 full and part-time courses to over 19,000 students each year.